-While this is not entirely new in France, it is a powerful indicator of the inability of the country to find a stable and cohesive direction, and to combine assertiveness and dialogue.
+While this kind of protest is not entirely new in France, it is a powerful indicator of the inability of the country to find a stable and cohesive direction, and to combine assertiveness and dialogue.
 The difficulties are further exacerbated by a challenging environment.
 The Brexit issue, U.S. President Trump's opposition to multilateralism, and the weakness of the German government are impediments to the ambitious pro-European and multilateral set of proposals put forward by Macron.
-He has decided to put his weight into the European Parliament elections campaign and to develop a coalition of the so-called progressives in Europe against nationalist populist parties.
-The stakes are very high given the present situation in Europe and the outcome is uncertain.
+His disruptive style and aggressive approach to domestic and international issues has had positive outcomes, but has increasingly encountered resistance from other European member states.